himansig7/todo-agent-skillworld/README.md

 The `data/` directory holds both user-generated data and example data:

 - **`todos.json` & `session_default.json`**: These files are created automatically when you first run the app.
 They are listed in the `.gitignore` file, so your local conversation history and to-do items will not be committed to the repository.
-- **`seed_todos.json`**: This file is included in the repository and provides a default set of to-dos that you can load using the `python manage.py seed` command.
+- **`seed_todos.json`**: This file is included in the repository and provides a default set of to-dos that you can load using the `uv run manage.py seed` command.
 It serves as a good starting point for testing.

 ---